nvlaminc/Cenaero-TrailWorkshop2022/DimensionReduction/forecasting/Contents.md

 # dl_trainer.py

-Script to generalise the training on every measurement.
+Script to generalize the training on every measurement.